What is the EVRNN?

 - A monthly e-newsletter highlighting current projects, updates from the field and other relevant pieces of information.

-- Opportunities to access bursaries to attend annual Museums and Galleries Australia conferences.
+- Opportunities to access bursaries to attend annual Australian Museums and Galleries Association conferences.

 - Masterclasses, forums and workshops for developing skills and knowledge.